 AREA TASK SCORE IV&V OBSERVATIONS QAL - 1 Verify the project's Quality Assurance plans, and procedures are comprehensive and complete.
 5 The Project has adopted quality assurance processes that assure vendor accountability and help to ensure quality upon delivery/submission.
 The Project has also established a well-organized State Testing team that has demonstrated insight, thoroughness, and a highly effective approach to engaging with Track teams and creating plans and supporting documents for test efforts.
 QAL - 2 Verify QA is following the QA plan and procedures by performing checks of system documentation, and monitoring products produced by the project with formal reviews and sign-offs.
-4 The collaborative review process combined with individual quality review steps are effective in detecting and resolving quality issues prior to final submission for acceptance.
-However, as activities to support multiple waves in parallel increase, intensive, pre-submission collaborative reviews may not occur due to competing demands for resources.
+5 The collaborative review process combined with individual quality review steps are effective in detecting and resolving quality issues prior to final submission for acceptance.
 QAL - 3 Evaluate if appropriate mechanisms are in place for project self-evaluation and that measures are continually taken to improve the process.
-3 Written deliverables have routinely required significant efforts pre and post-submission to attain approval.
-Although Accenture has made efforts to improve pre-collaboration and pre-submission quality reviews to make the prescribed process more efficient, State reviews continue to generate a high volume of revisions, edits, and rework in some cases.
-Collaborative reviews have been invoked to lessen handoffs; however, these demand resources that are already assigned to other work.
+3 SDS written deliverables have routinely required significant efforts pre and post-submission to attain approval.
+Accenture pre-collaboration and pre-submission quality reviews need to be improved to make the prescribed process more efficient.
 QAL - 4 Verify that QA has an appropriate level of independence to raise concerns, make recommendations on the project's Quality Assurance plans, procedures and organization and is acknowledged by project management.
 5 No Material Findings QAL - 5 Verify that QA is monitoring all major development process definitions and standards for completeness, clarity, up-to-date, consistent in format, and easily available to project personnel.
 5 The State Testing team is organized to monitor cross-track activities and changes to deliverables and work products that affect test planning, design, and execution.
 QAL - 6 Verify that the processes and standards are followed and compatible with each other and with the system development methodology.
 5 There has been no indication of variances.
 On the contrary, the Project overall adheres to a very disciplined approach to prescribed processes.